LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

 	```prolog
 	?- [file_name].
 	```
-This will state all clauses you defined into the database.
+- This will state all clauses you defined into the database.
 If you wish to exit the Prolog interpreter, type `halt.`.
 	- Alternatively, the source file could be stated via command line arguments:
 	```bash
 	swipl file_name.pl
 	```
+- If you prefer to use an online interpreter, please check it [here](https://swish.swi-prolog.org/).

 ## [Data types](https://en.wikipedia.org/wiki/Prolog_syntax_and_semantics#Data_types) in Prolog
 Prolog is dynamically typed.
 It only contains one single datatype --- term.